shapespark/api/README.md

 + `target`: required, `[x,y,z]` coordinates of the target the camera is looking at.
-+ `distance`: required, distance of the camera from the target, greater than `0`.
++ `distance`: required, initial distance of the camera from the target, greater than `0`.
++ `maxDistance`: optional, maximum distance of the camera from the target, greater than `0`.
 + `minUpAngle`: for `orbit` views only, optional, minimum elevation angle of the camera, in `[-90, 90]` range, defaults to `-90`